fedecaselli/Bug-Tracker/README.md

 ## Command Line Interface

-The CLI is published on PyPI and can also be run directly from the repo.
+The CLI is published on PyPI ([bug-tracker-cli](https://pypi.org/project/bug-tracker-cli/)) and can also be run directly from the repo.
 Use whichever invocation matches how you installed it:

 - Installed from PyPI (or `pip install .`): run commands with `cli ...`
 - Running directly from the repo without installing: use `python -m cli ...`

-Environment for CLI:
-- `API_URL`: target API (`http://localhost:8000` local; use deployed host for prod).
-- `API_TOKEN`: reserved for future auth (unused now).
-- `LOG_LEVEL`: DEBUG/INFO/WARNING/ERROR (INFO default).

 ### Install from PyPI
 ```bash